MichalPokojny/CI_project_4_travel_blog/TESTING.md

 ## Unsolved Bugs

-* Updating post can update all fields except featured image.
+*  Updating post can update all fields except featured image: This means that users can make changes to all parts of a post, including the title, body text, and other fields, but they cannot update the featured image.
+If they want to change the image, they will need to upload a new one.

-* Clicking on page numbers sometimes won't react.
+* Clicking on page numbers sometimes won't react: This is a user experience issue where users may click on a page number in the pagination, but the page does not load or react.
+This can be frustrating for users who are trying to navigate the website.
+This issue needs to be addressed to ensure a smooth user experience.

-* In search results comment count is not showing.
+* In search results comment count is not showing: This means that when users search for posts, the comment count is not displayed in the search results.
+This information is important for users who want to quickly see how many comments a post has received.
+The comment count should be added to the search results to improve user experience.

 [Back to README.](./README.md)